thiagoperess/dashboards-BI/README.md

 I recommend the course for Brazilians or Portuguese speakers.
 The school is a reference when it comes to data science!
 Good studies =]
-Open in Google Translate
-Feedback
-Web result with website links
-Abrir no Google Tradutor